-- The hearing officer will determine responsibility for the alleged violation(s) using a "more likely than not" standard. - If the student is found responsible for one or more violations of the Student Code of Conduct, the hearing officer will determine the most appropriate sanction(s) based on the circumstances of the incidents and the student's past conduct history. - The hearing officer will prepare the appropriate outcome notification that will outline the findings, sanctions, and information regarding the appeal process.
-This notice will be sent to the student's JWU email account.
+- The hearing officer will determine responsibility for the alleged violation(s) using a "more likely than not" standard. - If the student is found responsible for one or more violations of the Student Code of Conduct, the hearing officer will determine the most appropriate sanction(s) based on the circumstances of the incidents and the student's past conduct history. - The hearing officer or Community Standards and Conduct staff member will prepare the appropriate outcome notification that will outline the findings, sanctions and information regarding the appeal process.
+This notice will be sent to the student's JWU email account